dschreij/QOpenScienceFramework/docs/source/installation.md

 - humanize (https://pypi.python.org/pypi/humanize)
 - python-magic (optional)

-## Test
+## Demo

-If you have all above modules installed, you should be able to perform a test run with
+If you have all above modules installed, you should be able to view a demo by running

     python example.py

 This should load and display all widgets that can be used.

-## Documentation

-Documentation can be found at <http://dschreij.github.io/QOpenScienceFramework>